avishek907003/Angular2App/README.md

 # Angular2App
 This contains Angular 2 apps

-I made some changes to the code
+I made some changes
+All Angular2 code goes here